Phil Valentine

 Philip Carr Valentine (September 9, 1959 – August 21, 2021) was an American conservative talk radio host, author and actor.
 He broadcast daily on WWTN, a Cumulus Media station in Nashville, Tennessee, and hosted The Phil Valentine Show, syndicated nationally through the Westwood One radio network.
 He was an opponent of a proposed state income tax in Tennessee and denied climate change.

 During the COVID-19 pandemic, Valentine opposed mask mandates and argued against vaccinations against COVID-19.
 He died from complications of COVID-19 on August 21, 2021.

 Early life and education

 Valentine was born in Rocky Mount, North Carolina, to Betsy Carr and six-term Democratic U.S. Representative Tim Valentine.
 He was raised in Nashville, North Carolina.
 Valentine scored high on IQ tests but received poor grades in school.
 He blamed his trouble concentrating in school on an attention deficit disorder.
 At 13, Valentine fronted a band called The Nashville Five.
 His father provided opportunities for gigs at Democratic Party events.
 Valentine graduated from Northern Nash High School.

-He attended East Carolina University to study business, then transferred to the Connecticut School of Broadcasting after a friend encouraged Valentine go into radio because of his deep voice.
+He attended East Carolina University to study business, but transferred to the Connecticut School of Broadcasting after a friend encouraged Valentine go into radio because of his deep voice.